 What happens after the phone call ends?
 Well, hopefully your call to action nailed them down on a semi-permanent plan.
 Never should you just wait for your prospect to take that next step in the deal.
 Because they won’t.
 Most of your contacts are incredibly busy, so if you want a firm committment, you have to do all the work.

 Also, be sure to have a follow up plan for both those who have said “maybe” and only wanted you to email them your quote and portfolio.
 Give them time to read the email and browse your information, but if you don’t hear back from them within a day or so, give them another call.
 This is where having a free email tracking service helps.
-Two excellent ones include GetNotify or GetSideKick–both of these tracking services send you notifications when a recipient has opened your email.
-GetNotify also tells you how long the recipient spent reading the email.
+GetNotify is a tracking services that sends you notifications when a recipient has opened your email and also tells you how long the recipient spent reading the email.

 Don’t feel rude by keeping up with your prospect.
 If they truly want your services and as long as you give them an appropriate amount of time between contact, they will appreciate your attention and get the feeling that you care about their success.